fylobc/fylobc.github.io/_parts/Part_1.md

 <p>Why does society value gold?
 The first reason is that it’s considered beautiful and so people make jewelry and decorations out of it.
 We'll call this gold’s “intrinsic” value, since some people will always want it to make things out of.</p>

 <p>The more important reason for gold’s value today is that it is useful as a store of wealth.
 It’s very durable, relatively rare (though not too rare) and it’s easy to spot counterfeits.
 It also doesn’t require third-party backing: you’re not relying on a government or a bank to back up its value.
 A counterexample is money in a bank account, which is basically an I.O.U. from the bank promising to give you that money if you ask for it back.
 If the bank goes bankrupt, the money is lost.
-By contrast, if you own a bar of gold, you’ll always have it (so long as you don’t lose it yourself).</p>

-<p>Another benefit of gold is that it's value is de-centralized, meaning that no cntral authority can step in and arbitrarily change its price.
+By contrast, if you own a bar of gold, you’ll always have it (so long as you don’t lose it yourself).vFor similar reasons, gold is also decentralized, meaning that no central authority can step in and arbitrarily change its price.
 Instead, the price of gold is determined by the market</p>

 <p>Finally, gold is a good store of wealth because of its history and finite supply.
 People have valued gold for at least 4000 years, so even though its value fluctuates, you can be very confident it won’t ever go to zero.
 We also know that there’s a limited supply of gold, so its value won’t suddenly get wiped out by new gold flooding the market.</p>